-The game is played on a US map where you make strategic-level decisions such as where to move your army, recruit more soldiers, and link up the towns with railway to transport the ever-important gold.
-Armies are represented by single soldiers, with flags indicating which territories are held by which army (if an area doesn't have a flag then it's unoccupied and up for grabs).
+The game is played on a US map where you make strategic-level decisions such as where to move your army, recruit more soldiers, and link up the towns with railways to transport the ever-important gold.
+Armies are represented by single soldiers, with flags indicating which territories are held by which army.

 When you move into a state occupied by the opposite side or vice versa, a battle occurs, and the game zooms into the action.
 This is undoubtedly the best part of the game.
 You will be looking down across either a canyon or a field, seeing your units (artillery, cavalry and infantry) shown as little groups.
 Fighting is a simple matter of choosing which unit to move where, and watching your battle represented with amusing, well-animated soldiers.
 Although the EGA graphics and PC speaker sounds in the PC version do no justice to the amazing Amiga original, they still manage to convey the fun.
-When you see your cavalry charge over the bridges, you can?t help but feel the excitement.
-And it doesn?t stop there.
-The game is full of many fun mini-arcade games, such as when you try to break up the opposition's railway line by taking over a state between two towns.
-To do that, you will sprint along the top of a train, trying to get the driver's seat to stop it (this bears an uncanny similarity to one level in Back to The Future III).
-When you try to wrest control of a town from the enemy, you will infiltrate the enemy fort in side-scrolling platformer fashion, throwing knives and punches at enemy soldiers on your way to raising your standard on their flagpole.
+When you see your cavalry charge over the bridges, you can't help but feel the excitement.
+And it doesn't stop there.
+The game is full of many fun arcade minigames, such as when you try to break up the opposition's railway line by taking over a state between two towns.
+To do that, you will sprint across the top of a train, trying to get to the driver's seat (this bears an uncanny similarity to one level in Back to The Future III).
+When you try to wrestle control of a town from the enemy, you will infiltrate the enemy fort in side-scrolling platformer fashion, throwing knives and punches at enemy soldiers on your way to raising your standard on their flagpole.

 With a near-perfect balance between action and strategy, smooth animations, and humorous gameplay, North & South is an addictive, original classic, especially when you play against a friend.
-Anyone expecting a realistic wargame based on the conflict should look elsewhere, but anyone who is looking for a fun (especially in multiplayer) strategy game with a historical motif will find North & South a fun game that doesn?t take itself too seriously.
+Anyone expecting a realistic wargame should look elsewhere, but anyone out for a fun (especially in multiplayer) strategy game with a historical motif will find North & South a fun game that doesn't take itself too seriously.
 Two thumbs up!

 Reviewed by: Underdogs